 Pre-Workout: This is a good time to use a whey isolate or blend of whey isolate and concentrate, which has a slower digestion rate than isolate, this will help provide you with energy to last through your workout and keep your muscles fueled without having to turn to your own muscles as fuel.
 Consume approximately 30 minutes prior to your workout.

-Post-Workout: The best protein choice post-workout is whey hydrolysate or whey isolate, which is rich in BCAAs or Branched Chain Amino Acids.
+Post-Workout: The best choice post-workout is whey hydrolysate or whey isolate, which is rich in BCAAs or Branched Chain Amino Acids.
 BCAAs include Isoleucine, Leucine and Valine, and have a direct effect on stimulating the muscle building process, which is key to recovery.
 Be sure to consume within the first hour post-workout.
 Other good choices – choose chicken, fatty fish like salmon or tuna, which are high in omega-3’s that can help with recovery and reducing the inflammatory process.

-Evening: The best protein powder to consume in the evening is a caseinate protein, this ultra slow digesting protein takes about 7 hours to digest, which means it can help ensure the recovery process when you sleep!
+Evening: The best powder to consume in the evening is a caseinate protein, this ultra slow digesting protein takes about 7 hours to digest, which means it can help ensure the recovery process when you sleep!
 Combine 1 scoop of caseinate protein with 1 tablespoon of peanut butter or your favorite nut butter, for a great source of protein and essential fats!
 Caseinate can also be found in cottage cheese.
 Slower digesting proteins also include whole eggs, dairy protein and lean red meat.

 Until next time…